pikatchu/closedsource/book/0007-the_school.md

 ---

-Leo’s stomach churned as he walked the city streets toward the school.
+Leo walked the city streets toward the school.
 Two drones trailed behind him, their red lights blinking softly, keeping track of his every step.
 He felt trapped, like a rat in a perfectly designed maze.